hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

 We view NEXUS not merely as an application, but as a potential medium for educational content.
 In this medium, learning becomes a process of navigating and constructing conceptual connections rather than consuming a fixed sequence of pages.

-Our architectural philosophy is inspired by Terence Tao's minimalist approach in *Math 245A: Problem Solving Strategies* and the observation that mathematical understanding emerges from relationships between ideas.
-Rather than treating educational content as unstructured data dumps within a massive vector database (RAG), NEXUS emphasizes explicit topology, interpretable dependencies, and guided progression through a structured concept graph.
+Our architectural philosophy is inspired by problem-solving-oriented mathematics instruction and the observation that mathematical understanding emerges from relationships between ideas.
+Rather than relying solely on retrieval from unstructured document collections, NEXUS emphasizes explicit topology, interpretable dependencies, and graph-guided progression.
 We ensure that mathematical growth happens exactly where it should: in the cognitive sparks when a student successfully connects disparate ideas.

 ---